jahuty/jahuty-ruby/README.md

 jahuty.snippets.render YOUR_SNIPPET_ID, params: { foo: 'bar' }
 ```

-The parameters above would be equivalent to [assigning the variable](https://docs.jahuty.com/liquid/variables) below in your snippet:
+The parameters above would be equivalent to assigning the following variable in your snippet:

 ```html
 {% assign foo = "bar" %}
 ```

+### Collection parameters

+Collection parameters use a slightly different syntax.

 If you're rendering a collection, the first dimension of the `params` key determines the parameters' scope.
 Use an asterisk key (`*`) to pass the same parameters to all snippets, or use a snippet id as key to pass parameters to a specific snippet.